jasmine-yolo/Python-practice/README.md

 # Python-practicce
-Some practice about data mining with python practice records，will incould pandas, numpy, matplotlib and sklearn will contain the thesis and practice of different machien learning algorithm
+The practice will contain pandas, numpy, matplotlib and sklearn packages and will wlso inculde thesis and practice of different machine learning algorithm.